BlueSquid1/crypto-tracker/README.md

 # CryptoTracker

 ## TODO
-- setup unit tests
-- Do a react tutorial
+- Do the react tutorial

 ## Dependancies
-- NPM long term support version.
-Can be installed with `npm install -g n` and then `n lts`
 - Nodemon.
 Script that restarts the node application whenever a code change occurs.
 Can be installed with `npm install -g nodemon`
 - Concurrently.
 A tool that can run multiple npm processes in the same terminal.
 Can be installed with `npm install -g concurrently`
 - Docker.
 Lite weight virtual machine packages for programs.
 Can be downloaded from here: https://www.docker.com/products/docker-desktop